Hughlan L. Moore was born March 26th, 1919.

 a local newspaper called Limburgs Dagblad (written in dutch).

 Also I made a Video-clip of the day Earl visited his brother.
 Click here to see it.

 In the summer of 2010 I went to visit Earl and his family in Quitman, Arkansas.

 Spent a lot of time with Earl and his family.

 I saw the places he and Hughlan grow up.
 The house where Hughlan was born.

 Also the tree where they would climb in when they where younger.

-It was very special to see the places and also too hold the personal things of Hughlan what the army had send back to Earl’s father,
+It was very special to see that and also to hold the personal things of Hughlan what the army had send back to Earl’s father,